acadonis/Project-4/README.md

 ## Planning

-I took time to plan the user story for the site, deciding that the user would want a simple search functionality to allow them to almost immediately start browsing holiday desinations, together with the more complex CRUD functionality once they were registered and logged in.
+I took time to plan the user story for the site, deciding that the user would want a simple search functionality to allow them to almost immediately start browsing holiday destinations, together with the more complex CRUD functionality once they were registered and logged in.

 I therefore centered the model design on the destination, with a many-to-one relationship between the in-built Django user model and the destination (noting that Django does not actually provide for a one-to-many relationship).
 I also added a further category model in a many-to-many relationship with the destination model, in order to facilitate better grouping and searching of the destinations.
 I spent a good amount of time researching Entity Relationship Diagrams for planning out table relationships in relational databases such as SQLite, which was a considerable difference to my previous experience with the NoSQL MongoDB.